amir734jj/ef-core-repository/README.md

 #### Basic setup

 - Entity should have Id property.
-Using `[Key]` is optional if Id property does not follow common naming convension.
+Using `[Key]` is optional if Id property does not follow common naming convention.
 ```c#
 public class DummyModel
 {